xuelei56/base/README.md

 # base
-some base library for project
+public base library for other use